 Navigation flyout menu that includes quick links to D-Wave resources.

 Integrated D-Wave problem inspector, which provides a graphical interface for examining a D-Wave quantum computer’s problem results.

-Workspace terminal, which is mainly used for running commands, including submitting your problems.
+The terminal is mainly used for running commands, including running the file to submit your problem.

 To access the Leap IDE command palette, press F1 or click the icon in the bottom left corner of the status bar.

 This section describes best practices for working with the Leap IDE.

 Workflow for Getting Started with the Leap IDE¶

 The easiest way to get started is with a D-Wave example as follows:

 Open a workspace with a D-Wave example as described in Running Your First Example Problem.